ruchita8873/TabNet-GCMS-Lung-Cancer-Classification/README.md

 # Overview
 Early-stage lung cancer is hard to diagnose because it is largely asymptomatic, and conventional diagnostic pipelines (imaging, biopsy) are invasive, costly, or come late in disease progression.
-Breathomics profiling volatile organic compounds (VOCs) in exhaled breath via gas chromatography–mass spectrometry (GC‑MS) offers a non‑invasive alternative, but most prior work relies on black‑box machine learning with little biological validation.
+Breathomics profiling volatile organic compounds (VOCs) in exhaled breath via gas chromatography-mass spectrometry (GC‑MS) offers a non‑invasive alternative, but most prior work relies on black‑box machine learning with little biological validation.

 This project addresses that gap with a pipeline that: